mwcz/clayto-hugo/content/posts/060 - Low-fi Laptop Hard-drive Cloning/index.md

 ## Step 1.
 Live OS on both laptops

-First, I grabbed two USB thumb drives, [put a Fedora live system](https://docs.fedoraproject.org/en-US/fedora/f30/install-guide/install/Preparing_for_Installation/#sect-preparing-boot-media) on them, and booted up both laptops from the thumb drives.
+First, grab two USB thumb drives, [put a Fedora live system](https://docs.fedoraproject.org/en-US/fedora/f30/install-guide/install/Preparing_for_Installation/#sect-preparing-boot-media) on them, and boot up both laptops from the thumb drives.

 Once Fedora live is booted up, open a terminal on each laptop and run: